Barbitistes obtusus

-Barbitistes obtusus, common name Southern Saw-tailed Bush-cricket or Alpine Saw Bush-cricket, is a species of bush crickets in the subfamily Phaneropterinae.
+Barbitistes obtusus, the southern saw-tailed bush-cricket or Alpine saw bush-cricket, is a species of bush crickets in the subfamily Phaneropterinae.

 Distribution and habitat

 This species replaces Barbitistes serricauda in the Southern Alps.
 It is present in France, Italy and Switzerland, from the Basses-Alpes to the Julian Alps and central Apennines, with a small populations in the Apuan Alps.
 This typical mountain species prefers lightly shaded woods and scrubland up to 2000 meters a.s.l..
 It is often found on blackberry leaves.